 S. Trent Rosenbloom, MD MPH FACMI FAMIA

 Dr. Rosenbloom has successfully competed for extramural funding from the National Library of Medicine, the Agency for Healthcare Research and Quality, and the Patient-Centered Outcomes Research Institute.
-Dr. Rosenbloom’s work has resulted in lead and collaborating authorship on over 90 peer reviewed manuscripts, which have been published in Journal of the American Medical Informatics Association, Pediatrics, Annals of Internal Medicine, and Academic Medicine, among others.
+Dr. Rosenbloom’s work has resulted in lead and collaborating authorship on over 100 peer reviewed manuscripts, which have been published in Journal of the American Medical Informatics Association, Pediatrics, Annals of Internal Medicine, and Academic Medicine, among others.
 In addition, Dr. Rosenbloom has authored and coauthored 6 book chapters and numerous posters, white papers and invited papers.
 He has been a committed member of the principal professional organization in his field, the American Medical Informatics Association (AMIA).
 He has served AMIA in leadership roles, including participating in: the Board of Directors, the Journal and Publications Committee, Scientific Program Committees, the Journal of the American Medical Informatics Association (JAMIA) Editorial Board, several national Health Policy Meetings, the JAMIA Editor in Chief search committee, and a Working Group on Unintended Consequences.
-As a result of his research success and service to AMIA, Dr. Rosenbloom was the annual recipient of the competitive AMIA New Investigator Award in 2009, and was elected to the American College of Medical Informatics (ACMI) in 2011, and as a Fellow of the American Medical Informatics Association (FAMIA) in 2020.
+As a result of his research success and service to AMIA, Dr. Rosenbloom was the annual recipient of the competitive AMIA New Investigator Award in 2009, was elected to the American College of Medical Informatics (ACMI) in 2011, and as a Fellow of the American Medical Informatics Association (FAMIA) in 2020.
 In addition, Dr. Rosenbloom has participated in study sections for the National Library of Medicine, the Agency for Healthcare Research and Quality in Healthcare, the National Science Foundation and the Patient Centered Outcomes Research Institute.